An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 Erasable Coloring pencils

 Sometimes kids who struggle with anxiety can have perfectionistic tendencies.
 This can show up when they are creating art.
 They may be erasing a lot to get it just right, so if they can’t erase, they may stick with only using a #2 pencil.
-Providing coloring pencils that can be erased really does help expand the expression for kids who become anxious about mistakes.
+Providing coloring pencils that can be erased does help expand the expression for kids who become anxious about mistakes.

 I like the Crayola, 24-pack of erasable coloring pencils, but I’m sure other brands would be great too.
 The one thing I have noticed with erasable coloring pencils is they don’t shade as brightly as a standard coloring pencil.
 A regular coloring pencil can be used, over the erasable coloring pencil to brighten it up.